 - The Yorkshire Regiment (Armoured, Mechanised Infantry Roles)

 - The Mercian Regiment (Armoured, Light Role Infantry)

 - The Royal Irish Regiment (Light Role Infantry)

 - The Parachute Regiment (Air assault Role)

-- The Rifles (Light Role Infantry, Armoured, Mechanised, Specialised Infantry Roles)
+- The Rifles (Light Role Infantry, Armoured, Mechanised, Ranger Infantry Roles)

 - The Royal Gurkha Rifles (Light Role Infantry)

 The Infantry - Who we are

 The British Army has announced further details of Future Soldier, its most radical programme of transformation in over 20 years.

 Defence Secretary Gavin Williamson has today announced that all roles in the military are now open to women.